phoenix-artistrys/server-one/README.md

 ## Create a download link

-Create an https download link using:
+Create an https download link by typing out a link like this:

 https://raw.githubusercontent.com/phoenix-artistys/server-one/main/foldername/filename.extention

 **e.g: https://raw.githubusercontent.com/phoenix-artistys/server-one/main/music/song.wav**

 Each slash represents a folder.
+The name of the folder/files comes after.

 # Create a folder (Use at your own risk)